schbm/edu-notes/Computer_Networks/Physical_layer.md

 - Bits are encoded into a pattern of light, sound, or electrical impulses
 - Must be in a appropriate format for the medium
 - Destination must be able to decode signals to interpret the message
+- Defined in standards
+- Depending on the medium are specific encodings more suited

 ![Encoding Formats]()